 Remote working refers to a work environment where employees are allowed to undertake their tasks from any place, as long as it is within the confines of company policy.

-However, remote working comes with its own set of challenges, which have to be addressed by managers, so that remote workers can perform their duties well.
-Challenges of remote working during covid-19 are even more.
+However, remote working comes with its own set of challenges, which have to be addressed by managers so that remote workers can perform their duties well.
+Challenges of remote working during COVID-19 are even more.

 Remote working challenges for managers